AckerlyXu/heima/articles/virtual-machines/windows/ps-extensions-diagnostics.md

     Get-AzureRmVMDiagnosticsExtension -ResourceGroupName $vm_resourcegroup -VMName $vm_name

-The cmdlet returns *PublicSettings*, which contains the XML configuration in a Base64-encoded format.
+The cmdlet returns *PublicSettings*, which contains the diagnostics configuration.
+There are two kinds of configuration supported, WadCfg and xmlCfg.
+WadCfg is JSON configuration, and xmlCfg is XML configuration in a Base64-encoded format.
 To read the XML, you need to decode it.

     $publicsettings = (Get-AzureRmVMDiagnosticsExtension -ResourceGroupName $vm_resourcegroup -VMName $vm_name).PublicSettings
     $encodedconfig = (ConvertFrom-Json -InputObject $publicsettings).xmlCfg